Training fads usually survive on little more than their followers' enthusiasm and myths about our brains.

 "Oh good", said the trainer, "experienced knitters learn computing easily.
 It's like following a pattern."
 It worked a treat.

-That comment was about reducing anxiety, but we can encourage older learners to draw on their knowledge too.
+We can encourage older learners to draw on their knowledge too.
 Encourage them to see the connections between what they know and what they are learning.